USFWS/secas/blueprint.md

 ## Contact Blueprint staff

 Do you have a question about the Blueprint?
 Would you like help using the Blueprint to support a proposal or inform a decision?
 Staff across the Southeast are here to support you!
-You can also explore the [_Online Guide to using the Southeast Blueprint_](http://www.sciencebase.gov/catalog/file/get/5da9e5ade4b09fd3b0c9cb58?name=SoutheastBlueprintUserGuide.pdf), which will walk you through how to use it on your own.
+You can also explore the [Online Guide to using the Southeast Blueprint](http://www.sciencebase.gov/catalog/file/get/5da9e5ade4b09fd3b0c9cb58?name=SoutheastBlueprintUserGuide.pdf), which will walk you through how to use it on your own.

 The Blueprint is also revised based on input from people like you.
 So if you have a suggestion on how to improve the Blueprint, let us know!